valerio-oliveira/dataops-trail/README.md

 Despite provisioning both VM and applications can be done using only either Terraform or Ansible, it is a good practice to create VMs using Terraform, and using Ansible for installing and configuring the cloud applications.

+### Ansible environment setup

-Setting up .pem file to access to the remote hosts
+Setting up PEM file on Ansible

 > /etc/ansible/ansible.cfg
 >